Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

-Another number you will see listed on good brands of activated charcoal is iodine number.
-This is a measurement of how much iodine 1 gram of the activated carbon can absorb when the iodine concentration is 0.02N.
-Iodine number gives a good indication of how “active” a particular AC product is.
+Another number you will see listed on good brands of activated charcoal is the iodine number.
+This measures how much iodine 1 gram of the activated carbon can absorb when the iodine concentration is 0.02N.
+The iodine number gives a good indication of how “active” a particular AC product is.
 Typical activated charcoal products have iodine numbers ranging from 600 to 1100.

-As a general rule, a high iodine number indicates a good-quality activated charcoal that will be better at adsorbing small particles.
-However, remember that activated charcoal can only adsorb materials which are slightly smaller than its own pore size.
-Just because the AC adsorbs lots of iodine, it doesn’t mean it will adsorb the impurity that you want to remove.
-(8, 9, 10, 11)
+As a general rule, a high iodine number indicates good-quality activated charcoal that will be better at adsorbing small particles.
+However, remember that activated charcoal can only adsorb materials slightly smaller than its own pore size.
+Just because the AC adsorbs lots of iodine doesn’t mean it will adsorb the impurity you want to remove.
+(8, 9, 10)

 Powdered vs. Capsule Activated Charcoal

 Powdered activated charcoal is generally cheaper per gram of product.
 It is also more versatile as you can use it externally, internally, or for things like DIY water filters.
-However, if you primarily want to use activated charcoal for stomach bugs, gas, or other internal uses, capsules are much more convenient to use.
+However, capsules are much more convenient to use if you primarily want to use activated charcoal for stomach bugs, gas, or other internal uses.

-Personally, I keep some bulk activated charcoal at home to use for things like poultices and also have some capsules of activated charcoal in my first aid kit.
+I keep some bulk activated charcoal at home to use for poultices and have some activated charcoal capsules in my first aid kit.